TheJoin95/covid19-market-waiting-times/README.md

 # Credits

 The waitingtimes lib is based on the [populartimes python library](https://github.com/m-wrzr/populartimes/).
+The geolocation utility comes from the [greg's repo](https://github.com/gregsramblings/getAccurateCurrentPosition).

 Cheers.